Shrewsbury Sixth Form College: Proposed Co-Location

 In November 2004 the college and nearby Shrewsbury College of Arts and Technology announced plans to relocate and build a combined campus, with Shrewsbury College's existing London Road site earmarked as a potential location.
 The colleges claimed that existing property "lacks modern facilities and is, in some cases, not fit for purpose".
 The college's then-principal, Bill Dowell, wrote in the Shropshire Star declaring that "co-location is in the very best interests of the students".

-The proposals were met with resistance - with business owners in the town centre objecting the proposals early on; the local MP's opposition to the proposals (including a brief discussion in Parliament); student protests (joined by the local MP); and public consultations.
+The proposals were met with resistance - with business owners in the town centre objecting the proposals early on; the local MP Daniel Kawczynski's opposed the proposals (including a brief discussion in Parliament); student protests (joined by the local MP); and public consultations.
 The colleges branded the local MP a "chief difficulty" for his opposition to their proposals.

 In November 2008, nearly 4 years after the colleges announced their plans, Shrewsbury and Atcham borough council voted against the proposals 11 to 2.
 Shortly after the college formally withdrew from proposals and were "revisiting other options".